What Should We Learn From the XZ Situation as Package Maintainers?

 As you probably already know by now, a backdoor / security vulnerability has been recently discovered in xz.
 In this article, I won’t cover the technical aspect or the potential consequences of it (it has already been done by people way more knowledgeable than am I on that matter) but I will expose what I think we should learn from it, from a packaging stand point.

-To sum up the situation briefly (as a context for the rest of this article), the xz (co-)maintainer himself introduced a backdoor in the code, obfuscated by the fact that the malicious code (or at least parts of it) was only present in the custom made tarball (basically an archive) of the sources (but not present in the “raw” sources hosted in the git repo itself).
-The said tarball / archive was signed with his OpenPGP key and manually uploaded as an asset / artifact of the releases, which package maintainers used as a source for their package.
+To sum up the situation briefly (as a context for the rest of this article), the xz (co-)maintainer himself introduced a backdoor in the code, obfuscated by the fact that the malicious code (or at least parts of it) was only present in the custom made release tarball of the sources, but not present in the “raw” sources hosted in the git repo itself.
+Said tarball was signed with his OpenPGP key and used by package maintainers used as a source for their package.

 Why relying on a custom made tarball of the sources over the sources themselves in the first place?

-Firstly, depending on how a software is developed and what it relies / depends on, the raw sources might not be usable as is (sometimes even at all).
-It happens that some software’s sources require additional steps / pre-configuration in order to be properly compiled and packaged (for instance projects that relies on autotools or git submodules to configure sources or pull required third party dependencies).
-As a matter of convenience, it is quite common that upstream developers provide custom made tarballs of their software’s sources with those pre-required additional steps already done, allowing package maintainers to get sources usable as is.
+Firstly, depending on how a software is developed and what it relies / depends on, the raw sources might not be usable as-is.
+Some software’s sources require additional prerequisites in order to be properly compiled and packaged (for instance projects that relies on autotools to “configure” sources or git submodules to pull required third party dependencies).
+As a matter of convenience, it is quite common for upstream developers to provide custom made tarballs of their software’s sources with those pre-required additional steps already done, offering a convenient sources for package maintainers to work with.

-The other reason why package maintainers often rely on such custom made tarballs over “raw” sources is because it’s quite common for upstream developers to not bother integrating integrate GPG signing in their development and release workflows (basically sign their commits and tags) but only sign these custom made tarballs instead (probably as a way to “promote” them over raw sources regarding the previous point about convenience).
-A GPG signed source tarball represents an additional level of trust for package maintainers as it constitutes a way to proves the identity of the person that generated the said tarball (or rather the identity of the person that signed it actually, hoping that it means that they validate the tarball’s content), but also that it hasn’t been modified in any way after being signed.
+The other reason why package maintainers often rely on such custom made tarballs over “raw” sources is because it’s quite common for upstream developers to only cryptographically sign said custom made tarballs (e.g. with GPG) and not “raw” sources (e.g. git tags or git forge’s auto-generated tarballs), probably as a way to “promote” such tarballs over raw sources regarding the previous point about convenience.
+In such case, the cryptographic signature linked to the source tarball represents an additional level of trust for package maintainers as it provides a way to proves the identity of the person that generated it (or, to be more precise, the identity of the person that signed it, hoping that it means that they validate the tarball’s content) as well as ensuring that the tarball hasn’t been tampered with after being signed.

 As package maintainers, should we prefer a more transparent source over a convenient one?

-While these custom made tarballs are often more convenient for us package maintainers (as explained above), they are also less transparent by nature.
-Indeed, it’s way harder (and more involved) to review and audit a tarball compared to a publicly and easily accessible online git repo.
-And identifying differences in the content of the tarball compared to the content of the “raw” sources is not enough on its own, as this is often actually expected (since these custom made tarballs usually include the prerequisites needed to properly compile & package the software compared to the “raw” sources).
+While such custom made tarballs are often more convenient to work with for us package maintainers (as explained above), they are also less transparent by nature.
+Indeed, it’s way harder / more involved to review and audit a custom made tarball compared to a publicly and easily accessible online git repo.
+Also, checking for differences between the content of the tarball and the content of the “raw” sources is not so relevant, as this is often actually expected (since these custom made tarballs usually include the prerequisites needed to properly compile & package the software compared to the “raw” sources).

-As said previously in this article, it’s unfortunately quite common that upstream developers only sign such custom made tarballs and not commits / tags on the git sources themselves (which is one of the reason package maintainers may choose to base their packages on them).
+As said previously in this article, it’s unfortunately quite common that upstream developers only cryptographically sign such custom made tarballs and not commits / tags of the git sources themselves (which is one of the reason package maintainers may choose those as the base for their packages).

 However, as said in the first chapter of this article, it’s important to remind that the infected xz tarball was signed with the OpenPGP key of the (co-)maintainer of the project himself (who also introduced the backdoor).
-That raises an important question: “To which degree do we want to trust a GPG signature over anything else (in this particular case, over a more transparent source)?”
+That raises an important question: “To which degree do we want to trust a cryptographic signature over the rest (in this particular case, over a more transparent source)?”

-While the signature on its own indeed proved the identity of the person that created & signed the tarball (and that it has not been altered since it got signed), it does not guarantee anything about the content of the archive in the first place (as the xz situation demonstrated)!
+While the signature on its own indeed proves the identity of the person that created (or signed) the tarball, it does not guarantee anything about the content of the tarball in the first place (as the xz situation demonstrated)!
 When the people themselves are compromised, the signatures worth nothing.

-My personal opinion is that, while GPG signatures are important, a transparent source (that does not require any additional effort to be proven reliable & trustworthy when compared to “raw” sources) outweighs it.
+My personal opinion is that, while cryptographical signatures are valuable, a transparent source outweighs it.

-Also, realistically, a GPG signature is only valuable if it is accompanied by a trust path (such as a MAINTAINERS file for instance).
+Furthermore, realistically, a cryptographical signature is only fully valuable if it is accompanied by a trust path (such as a MAINTAINERS file for instance), in order to ensure that said key identity is expected / trusted (upstream wise) to sign releases objects.

 So, what action will I take on my side?

-I already started the effort of switching the source of the packages I maintain on Arch Linux side that are currently based on such custom made tarballs to either the auto-generated tarball made by the git platform the code is hosted on, or to the git sources themselves directly (hopefully not at the expense of a GPG signature but I will do it if there’s no other choice).
+I already started the effort of switching the source of the packages I maintain on the Arch Linux side to either rely on the auto-generated tarball produced by the git forge the usptream code is hosted on, or directly on the git tags; hopefully not at the expense of a cryptographical signature (for which I establish contact with upstream if needed) but I’d rather drop it if a choice has to be made.

 This is not only a downstream / packaging matter but also an upstream one

-While package maintainers can make changes on their sides to bring more transparency into their packages and mitigate eventual issues, it’s in my opinion very important that all of this turns into a common effort in which upstream developers adapt their development and release workflow to provide transparent sources / artifacts without skimping on the “trust path” they provide with it.
+While package maintainers can make changes on their sides to bring more transparency into their packages and mitigate potential issues, it’s crucial that all of this turns into a common effort in which upstream developers also adapt their development and release workflow to provide transparent sources / release objects as well as all the necessary information for downstream redistributor / package maintainers to be able to work with them (and, ideally, without skimping on the additional level of trust they can provide them with like criptographical signatures and trust paths).

-Ideally, such questions as “should I prefer a signed source or a transparent one?” shouldn’t be a thing anymore.
-Realistically, only signed VCS objects (e.g. commits or tags) or signed auto-generated source tarballs accompanied by a trust path are viable.
+Ideally, such questions as “should I prefer a signed source or a transparent one?” shouldn’t be a thing.
+Objectively, only signed VCS objects (e.g. git tags) or signed auto-generated git forge’s source tarballs are fully trustworthy.

-So, for eventual upstream developers passing by: If you don’t already, please (🥺) consider starting to sign tags and / or auto-generated source tarballs (as well as providing a trust path, such as a MAINTAINERS file, ideally) and provide information about additional steps that may be required to make your sources usable without having to rely on custom made source tarballs (if needed and if possible, obviously).
+So, for eventual upstream developers passing by: If you don’t already, please consider signing tags and / or auto-generated source tarballs (as well as providing a trust path for signatures, such as a MAINTAINERS file, ideally) and make sure to provide every information needed to work with your sources in case any additional pre-steps may be required.

 (I started doing this myself for the few projects I’m developing 😀).